-- To ensure that all staff know and understand the importance of Safeguarding within St Gabriel's RCHSand that promoting the welfare of children in our care is everyone's responsibility.
-To recognise within this that children may know that they may not be ready to talk about their experiences and/or recognise their experiences as harmful and what staff should do to support pupils.
+- 1. To ensure that all staff know and understand the importance of Safeguarding within St Gabriel's RC High School and that promoting the welfare of children in our care is everyone's responsibility.
+To recognise within this that children may not be ready to talk about their experiences and/or recognise their experiences as harmful and what staff should do to support pupils.
 To ensure that all staff know how to report a concern and what actions they should take.
+For staff to know when to provide help and support to meet the needs of children as soon as problems emerge in order to ensure staff can protect children from maltreatment and harm, inside or outside the home, including online.
 Included within this are procedures for whistleblowing if staff feel their school, or the trust, is not taking Safeguarding seriously. - 2.
-To ensure that all staff within St Gabriel's RCHS understand the definitions, signs and symptoms of abuse and neglect. - 3.
-To ensure that all staff within St Gabriel's RCHSunderstands Safeguarding Issues including Child on Child Abuse, Child on Child Sexual Violence and Sexual Harassment, Sharing Nudes and Semi-Nudes, Child Sexual Exploitation, Child Criminal Exploitation, County Lines, Domestic Abuse, FGM, Honour-based Abuse and Forced Marriage and Mental Health and Well Being. - 4.
+To ensure that all staff within St Gabriel's RC High School understand the definitions, signs and symptoms of abuse, neglect and exploitation. - 3.
+To ensure that all staff within St Gabriel's RC High School understands Safeguarding Issues including Child on Child Abuse, Child on Child Sexual Violence and Sexual Harassment, Sharing Nudes and Semi-Nudes, Child Sexual Exploitation, Child Criminal Exploitation, County Lines, Domestic Abuse, FGM, Honour-based Abuse and Forced Marriage and Mental Health and Well Being. - 4.
 Know their responsibilities in relation to the Prevent Duty. - 5.
-Know their responsibility in relation to Children Absent from Education. - 6.
+Know their responsibility in relation to Children with unexplainable and/or persistent absences from education. - 6.
 Know the Trust's responsibility to effective filtering and monitoring and their responsibility to ensure children are safe online. - 7.
 Know some groups of children who are at risk of greater harm. - 8.
 Understand how we can create a safer culture across our school. - 9.
 Understand the role of the Designated Safeguarding Lead.